FabricMC/fabric-docs/CONTRIBUTING.md

     ---
     title: This is the title of the page
     description: This is the description of the page
+    authors:
+      - GitHubUsernameHere
     ---

     # ...
     ```

 2. If you create or modify pages containing code, place the code in an appropriate location within the reference mod (located in the `/reference` folder of the repository).
-Then, use the [code snippet feature offered by VitePress](https://vitepress.dev/guide/markdown#import-code-snippets) to embed the code.
+Then, use the [code snippet feature offered by VitePress](https://vitepress.dev/guide/markdown#import-code-snippets) to embed the code, or if you need a greater span of control, you can use the [transclude feature from `markdown-it-vuepress-code-snippet-enhanced`](https://github.com/fabioaanthony/markdown-it-vuepress-code-snippet-enhanced).

     **Example:**